4.1.1 Effects of Moral Influence

 “Communities provide informal social controls that reinforce the moral commitments of their members and, in turn, help make for a largely voluntary social order.”

-The term ‘communities’ is used here to mean groups of people who feel that they have strong connections with each other, whether through social connection, neighbourhood, work, race or religion.
-People belong to more than one community and, in the terminology of this book, societies encompass many overlapping communities by which people define their sense of identity.
+People belong to more than one community and, in the terminology of this book, society includes many overlapping communities.
+People partly define their sense of identity in terms of the communities they belong to – each of which exerts influence.
 Kwame Anthony Appiah’s article, ‘Mrs May, we are all citizens of the world,’ noted that all of us “experience narrower identities embedded in more encompassing ones”.

 “The multitude require no laws to coerce those who think not like themselves: public disapprobation is enough; a sense of their loneliness and impotence overtakes them and drives them to despair.”
 [Part II, Book 3, section 48]